douglassjohnandrew/EnhancedInvokeVBA/README.md

 End Sub

-' This Main function is created by the library, and then executed in UiPath Function Main(num1 As String, num2 As String) As String
+' This Main function is created by the library, and then executed in UiPath Function Main(num1 As Integer, num2 As Integer) As String

 ' If Main throws an error, it will be handled
 On Error GoTo Handle